Miro-wq/js-06/README.md

 3. **DOM Manipulation**: Exploring methods to interact with the Document Object Model (DOM), including selecting elements, modifying their attributes, and updating their content based on user input or predefined data.

-4. **Styling with CSS**: Integrated CSS styles dynamically based on user actions, improving the visual appearance and interactivity of web pages.
+4. **Styling with CSS**: Integrating CSS styles dynamically based on user actions, improving the visual appearance and interactivity of web pages.

 5. **Form Handling**: Implementing form validation, submission handling, and data collection using JavaScript, ensuring user inputs are validated and processed correctly.